Graham Cole: Career

 Cole starred in the gangster-horror film Evil Never Dies in 2014, as DI David Bracken, a film that also starred Katy Manning, P.H.
 Moriarty and former The Bill colleague Tony Scannell.
 Cole made appearances in Doctors (2015) and Holby City (2018), before starring in the romantic-drama film 23 Walks in 2020 with Alison Steadman.

 Personal life

 Cole is a member of the showbusiness charity the Grand Order of Water Rats and held the title King Rat in 2009.
 He is President of the National Holiday Fund, which takes sick and disabled children to Disney World in Florida.
 He has been a patron of ChildLine for over 25 years and is the president of Greater London South East Scout County.

 Cole supports emergency service charities with his patronage.
-He is a patron of the Orphans' Gift Fund South East London Boroughs of the Constables Branch Board of the Metropolitan Police and of the charity PTSD999.
+He is a patron of the Orphans' Gift Fund South East London Boroughs of the Constables Branch Board of the Metropolitan Police.
 He is a Voluntary Police Cadets ambassador.